rkapl123/DBAddin/docs/DBFuncs.md

 It provides:
 *   A "jump" feature that allows to move the focus from the DB function's cell to the data area and from the data area back to the DB function's cell (useful in complex workbooks with lots of remote (not on same-sheet) target ranges)
-*   Refreshing the currently selected DB function or it's data area.
+*   Refreshing the currently selected DB function or its data area.
 If no DB function or a corresponding data area is selected, then all DB Functions are refreshed.
 Additionally, all built-in query tables, pivot tables, list objects and links to external workbooks are refreshed here as well.
 Any of these additional refreshes can be avoided by setting `AvoidUpdate<type>_Refresh` to `True`, where `type` is either `QueryTables`, `PivotTables`, `ListObjects`, or `Links`.
+*   If the ALT-Key is pressed while right-clicking in an DB function target area the underlying name(s) is/are displayed, if any have been provided.

 *   [Creation of DB Functions](#create-db-functions)